trinary/scratchlab/README.md

         }
     }
 ```
- * Write some code to interpret and take action that data
+ * Write some code to interpret and take action that data.
 Here's roughly what d3 line chart is like:
 ```coffeescript
     class TimeLine
         @handles: ["timeline"]